rikp777/SpotifyMusicPlayer/README.md

     * Add `http://localhost:5173/callback` (or your production URL) to the **Redirect URIs**.

 4.  **Environment Variables:**
     Create a `.env` file in the root directory.
-Configure the API keys and UI preferences as needed:
+Configure the API keys and UI preferences.

+    *Note: The UI configuration is split between Standard (List) mode and Vinyl (LP) mode.*

     ```env
     # --- API KEYS ---

     # Spotify Configuration
     VITE_SP_CLIENT_ID="your_spotify_client_id"
     VITE_SP_CLIENT_SECRET="your_spotify_client_secret"